RALLERGUMSALLA/movie_site/README.md

 First get postgresSQL and pgadmin 4

+Start the postgreSQL server

-Then create new database in pgadmin called DIS_project
+Then create new database in pgadmin called "DIS_project"

+Right click  Login/Group Roles, and create Login/Group Roles with username "rasmuslogin" and the password "password"

+Right click the DIS_project database and go to properties and give rasmuslogin full privileges

+To check if it worked give this query to the database

 SELECT rolname, rolsuper, rolcreaterole, rolcreatedb, rolcanlogin FROM pg_roles WHERE rolname = 'rasmuslogin';

+if all are false, make this query:

 ALTER ROLE rasmuslogin LOGIN;
 ALTER ROLE rasmuslogin CREATEDB;